E-r-1-c/networking-labs/04-network-security/01-acl-traffic-filtering/README.md

 - Standard ACLs match only the source IPv4 address
 - Extended ACLs can match source, destination, protocol, and port
 - Standard ACLs are normally placed close to the destination
+- Extended ACLs are normally placed close to the source
-- ACL direction is determined from the router’s perspective
+- ACL direction is determined from the router's perspective
+- Inbound traffic is filtered before the router makes its forwarding decision
+- Outbound traffic is filtered after the router determines the outgoing interface
 - `show access-lists` verifies ACL rules and match counters
 - `show ip interface` verifies where an ACL is attached and in which direction
 - ACL entries are processed from top to bottom